 9. Encourage Positive User Reviews & Engagement

 As a small business, you need as many people vouching for you as possible.
-This encourages others to try your product or service, since the information would come from people they trust.
-Interact with customers’ content, especially comments on your page and posts that your business is tagged in.
-Make sure to thank your customers so they can even want to do so more often.
+This encourages others to try your product or service, since the information would come from fellow customers and people they trust.
+Most important of all, they’re tried-and-true marketing strategies for Facebook pages: 93% of customers say online reviews affect their shopping decisions.
+Here are some ways to encourage user reviews on your Facebook page:

 To get the most from your Facebook marketing strategy, use all the available platforms to ensure that your Facebook page gets likes, follows, and engagements early.
-Facebook makes up a whopping 75.28% of all social media use, so integrating Facebook Messenger and Instagram can make it unbeatable to other platforms in terms of potential reach.
+Facebook makes up over 60% of all social media use, so integrating Facebook Messenger and Instagram can make it unbeatable to other platforms in terms of potential reach.

-Connect your Instagram account to your Facebook page through your Facebook page settings.
+- Connect your Instagram account: Connect Instagram to your Facebook page through Facebook page settings.
 Having a linked account on both platforms can build more trust from your customers as they find the same quality content on both your accounts.
 At the same time, you can get more comprehensive insights with two platforms instead of one.

-To get the most out of your Facebook account, connect your online presence to your physical presence by putting up a sign or poster in your store displaying your handle on Facebook.
+- Promote in your physical store: To get the most out of your Facebook account, connect your online presence to your physical presence by putting up a sign or poster in your store by displaying your handle on Facebook.
 You can even put your Facebook page URL on your receipts and business cards to encourage people to follow you.

 11. Look Into Influencer Marketing

-Influencer marketing is the upcoming star for small business marketing strategies for Facebook pages and other platforms.
-With low-risk and high-return campaigns, influencer marketing gives 11x higher return on investment than other forms of digital media.
+Influencer marketing is increasingly becoming one of the best Facebook marketing strategies for small businesses.
+With low-risk and high-return campaigns, studies have found that influencer marketing gives an 11x higher return on investment than other forms of digital media.

 Search for micro-influencers (fewer than 10,000 to 20,000 followers) you can collaborate with to start out.
 They can fit the advertising budget of most small businesses and often have a more engaged audience than bigger influencers.